 Discover the Roman Forum and unearth its hidden secrets through one of our Rome Tours.
 Explore the extended site on our classic ancient Rome with Colosseum tour.
 Or explore the Roman Forum after unearthing the secrets buried beneath the Colosseum on our Colosseum VIP Underground tour.

-8:30 AM - One hour before sunset - Daily
+OPENING HOURS:8:30 AM - One hour before sunset - Daily

 Building activity in the Roman Forum got underway in the 6th century BC, once this former swampland had been drained by the Cloaca Maxima or 'Great Drain.'